 A bruised heel is usually caused by overuse such as repetitive bounding, long distance running or landing heavily on the heel.
 The heel bone or calcaneus bone as it is called is protected by a pad of fatty tissue.
 Repeated pounding of the heel can cause the fat pad to flatten and be displaced up the side of the heel leaving a thinner protective layer which may result in bruising of the bone and pain.

 It is common in long-distance runners, soldiers during training from constant marching and sports involving a lot of jumping and landing on the feet.

-If you catch heel pain early and rest then it should recover quite quickly - within a few days.
-If you ignore the first onset of pain and the fat pad gets damaged beyond easy repair then this is a very difficult injury to treat.
-Rest means rest.
-There is no point you stopping running for a week if you put up scaffolding for a living and are on your feet every day.
-If you have to be on your feet then ensure you put a shock absorbing and cushioning heel insert into your shoes.
+If you catch heel pain early and rest then it should recover quite quickly within a few days.
+If the first onset of pain is ignored and the fat pad gets damaged beyond easy repair then this is a very difficult injury to treat.

 Rest until there is no more pain.
 This is the most important element of treatment as continuing to walk or run on the injured foot will not allow the injury to heal.
 If you have to be on your feet then ensure you put a shock absorbing and cushioning heel pad into your shoes and tape the heel for additional protection.